qgis/QGIS-UC-Website/content/activities.md

 ## Social Activity: Meet the Tigers

-Want a change of scenery after the conference?
-Join us for a visit to the zoo of Kolmården, where you will be given the unique opportunity to meet the tigers.
-A bus ride takes you to the zoo where a guide will meet you and bring you in close contact with the animals.
-There will be time for coffee and questions afterward.
+A bus ride takes you to the zoo.
+You will attend the Tiger viewing, ride the Safari Cabin Lift and hang around for a coffee with the monkeys!

-Time: Wednesday 4th of June, 14:00-17:00<br/>
+Time: Wednesday 4th of June, 14:00-18:00<br/>
-Place: Bus pickup and drop-of at Visualization Center C<br/>
+Place: Bus pickup and drop-of at Kvarngatan 38, close to the conference venue<br/>
 Price: €20, registration required, max 15 participants

+Please be at the bus pickup at least 5 minutes before departure (14:00).

 ## Social Activity: Forest Hiking and Swedish "Fika" with a View